-Members: four members of FDC, representing each of the faculty:

-curricular divisions

-Associate Dean for Academic Affairs; representatives ex officio:

-from the Center for Learning and Teaching, the Library, IT, Student Fellowships and Research, and Student
+Members: faculty: four members of FDC, representing each of the curricular divisions ex officio: Associate Dean for Academic Affairs; representatives from the Center for Learning and Teaching, the Library, IT, Student Fellowships and Research, and Student

 Affairs as necessary.

 2. Lectures and Concerts Committee